puppetlabs/puppet-docs/source/pe/2.7/overview_whats_new.markdown

 PE 2.7.0 uses a specially patched version of puppet 2.7.19.
 See the [Appendix](appendix.html) for release notes detailing these patches.

+#### RPM Package Verification
+On platforms that use RPM packages (EL 5,6-based and SLES 11 platforms), you can now choose to verify those packages on installation/upgrade using Puppet Labs' public GPG key.
+For more information, see the [installation page](http://docs.puppetlabs.com/pe/2.7/install_basic.html).

 * * *